tonyxforce/LynxSchematic/README.md

 7) Remove power from the board and reapply it.
 It should start working normally.
 (LED Blinking)

-This flashing process has been tested with OpenOCD v0.12.0 on debian linux.
+This flashing process has been tested with OpenOCD v0.12.0 on Debian Linux.

 #### Subsequent uploads
 If firmware has be uploaded before it can be upgraded the same way or with the bootloader by using REV Hardware Client, the FtcRobotController app, or [DuckUpdate](https://github.com/DuckTapeAndAPrayer/DuckLynx/tree/master/DuckUpdate).
 [TI's LMFlashProgrammer](https://www.ti.com/tool/LMFLASHPROGRAMMER) will also work if the MCU is restarted into the bootloader.
 This can be done with DuckUpdate or with [REV's node-expansion-hub-ftdi](https://github.com/REVrobotics/node-expansion-hub-ftdi).